mmikowski/powercss/README.md

 it again *without fear of it being modified by PowerCSS at some later time*.
 For the inverse reason, **PowerCSS does not return pointers to its data**.
 Instead there are methods to get JSON snapshots of data for debugging purposes.
-Do avoid using these methods for production as they can be expensive and verbose.
+These should generally be avoided for production code as they can be expensive and verbose.

 ### 1. Create `pcss._example001_.html` file
 Let's create an HTML file named `pcss._example001_.html` to illustrate